Transmetro: History

 In January 1999, mayor Fritz García Gallont proposed implementing the Transmetro BRT project.
 However, it would not be until January 2004 when then mayor Álvaro Arzú confirmed that he had considered the Transmetro as a solution to alleviate congestion in the city.
 By June of the same year, city council said the first phase would be completed by the end of the year.
 However, several construction delays would push back its completion date from late 2006 to early 2007.
 The opening date was pushed to February 2007 when phase one, named "Eje Sur" (South line), began revenue service in the city.
 When the buses started to operate on the southern line, regional buses or "chicken buses" were banned from entering the city from the south.
 The change effectively made travelling the CA1 much faster compared before the line began to work.

-After a successful 3-years of operation on the initial line, a second line opened in August of 2010, named "Eje central" also known as "Corredor Central" (Central line, or also known as Central corridor).
+After a successful 3-years of operation on the initial line, a second line opened in August 2010, named "Eje central" also known as "Corredor Central" (Central line, or also known as Central corridor).
 This second phase coincided with the revitalization project of 6th Avenue in the historic downtown, and received support from private sector developers.

 A number of lines would be opened without the dedicated right of way, between 2014 and 2016.
 "Centro Historico" which operates in the Historic centre was the first of these new lines to open in 2014.
 The "Eje Nor-oriente" line began operation in 2014 to serve Zone 18 from the Atlantida neighbourhood and the Downtown core.
 At the same time, construction of stations was ongoing for the new line "Eje Norte".
-This line opened in April of 2015 and was later renamed line 6 after the Zone in which it terminates from the downtown core.
-In January of 2016 a new short line named "Hipodromo" opened to serve the Hipodromo neighbourhood and the downtown core.
+This line opened in April 2015 and was later renamed line 6 after the Zone in which it terminates from the downtown core.
+In January 2016 a new short line named "Hipodromo" opened to serve the Hipodromo neighbourhood and the downtown core.
 This line would also serve as a sister line to "Eje Central", and introduced express services to the UMG university campus.